Podcast: Play in new window | Download

-Here is a short discussion and explanation about book marketing channels, and how they can help you become a more successful author:
+Here is a short discussion and explanation about book marketing channels and how they can help you become a more successful author:

 1. Online Marketing Channels

 1. a.
 The Online Marketing Channels You Control

 1. b.
 The Online Marketing Channels You Don’t Control

 2. Offline Marketing Channels

 Offline channels can also directly affect your online marketing and sales.
-This includes all of your marketing efforts that are not done online.
-Some of the more obvious examples are using direct mail postcards and newsletters to keep your customers informed about new information that you believe they would benefit from.
+Some prominent examples are using direct mail postcards and newsletters to inform your customers about new information you believe they would benefit from.

-For example, if you are an accountant, you can ask your clients to share one of your online articles with their online audience.
+For example, if you are an accountant, you can ask your clients to share one of your online articles with their audience.
 Or send your past clients a reminder notice about the upcoming tax season deadlines.
 If you are a chef at a gourmet food market, for example, you can chat with your customers face-to-face about food; give cooking lessons in your kitchen; give out free recipes, etc.

-Questions For Us To Think About And Discuss
+Questions to Think About

 2. Which online and offline marketing efforts are working best for you?